 I have been working for the HoTEL EU Support Action recently at Brunel University and I was asked to produced a report on learning theories – a struggle, since there seem to be so many ‘isms’ and often I come across what seems to be the same theory, but from a different disciplinary or professional context.

 So, this A3 poster of Learning Theory was central to the outcome and I would welcome feedback, especially since I will use it as part of my theoretical and conceptual framework for my PhD by Retrospective Practice.
-There is also the live this CmapTools version with clickable links to Wikipedia and InfEd.
+There is also the interactive CmapTools version with clickable links to Wikipedia and InfEd.

 Here is an extract from the report:

 “Learning theory has been a contested scientific field for most of its history, with conflicting contributions from many scientific disciplines, practice and policy positions.
 With the continuing and disruptive influence of technology on information, knowledge and practice in all sectors of society it is no wonder that innovators, drawn to the interactive potential that computers bring to learning, are challenged by the theoretical basis for their innovations.

 Formal education is also a high stakes, culturally & institutionally conservative activity, which serves more than one societal purpose, including:

 - preparation for citizenship, parenthood and retirement;

 Even in the higher, informal and professional sectors of education, complexity of education is matched by complexity of learning outcomes which may include: